Delek in talks on Phoenix stake, KKR involved

-TEL AVIV (Reuters) - Israeli conglomerate Delek Group (DLEKG.TA) is examining the sale of its stake in The Phoenix Holdings (PHOE1.TA) insurance group in the wake of a government decision to break up some of the country’s biggest conglomerates.
+TEL AVIV, May 24 (Reuters) - Israeli conglomerate Delek Group is examining the sale of its stake in The Phoenix Holdings insurance group in the wake of a government decision to break up some of the country’s biggest conglomerates.

-“Meetings are being held with entities interested in buying the company’s stake, including the international fund KKR (KKR.N),” Delek said on Thursday.
+“Meetings are being held with entities interested in buying the company’s stake, including the international fund KKR ,” Delek said on Thursday.

 In April, the government approved a plan to break up large conglomerates, aiming to increase competition and bring down prices after protests over the cost of living last year.